ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Things to remember

-- Don't use the same password for accessing two or more different systems.
+- don't use the same password for accessing two or more different systems
-- Don't tell anyone your password or share your access credentials.
+- don't tell anyone your password or share your access credentials
-- Don't write down your password.
+- don't write down your password
-- Don't store the password in the same system accessed by using that password.
+- don't store the password in the same system accessed by using that password
-- Don't use someone else's account details to access a system.
+- don't use someone else's account details to access a system
-- Don't let someone else see any part of your credentials when you access a system.
+- don't let someone else see any part of your credentials when you access a system

 <a id="advanced-passwords"></a>